Metoclopramide Pregnancy and Breastfeeding Warnings

 Metoclopramide Pregnancy Warnings

-Metoclopramide rapidly crosses the placenta near term.
-Fetal plasma concentrations are approximately 60% to 70% of maternal serum concentrations.
-While administration of metoclopramide at term is associated with significant increases in maternal serum prolactin levels, no changes were noted in cord arterial or venous plasma prolactin levels.
-In addition, metoclopramide does not affect maternal plasma TSH or estradiol levels.
-A case of acute porphyria in a female patient treated for hyperemesis gravidarum with metoclopramide in the 10th, 12th, and 18th week of pregnancy is reported in the literature.
-A normal infant was delivered at term.
-Data on the safety and efficacy of metoclopramide during pregnancy are primarily limited to the last trimester.
+-Reproduction studies performed in animals by the IM, IV, subcutaneous (SC), and oral routes at maximum levels ranging from 12 to 250 times the human dose have demonstrated no impairment of fertility or significant harm to the fetus due to this drug.
+There are no adequate and well-controlled studies in pregnant women; however, this drug has been used during pregnancy for its antiemetic and gastric prokinetic effects. -While administration of this drug at term is associated with significant increases in maternal serum prolactin levels, no changes were noted in cord arterial or venous plasma prolactin levels nor does it affect maternal plasma TSH or estradiol levels. -Data on the safety and efficacy of metoclopramide during pregnancy are primarily limited to the last trimester.
 More data are needed to evaluate safety in the first and second trimesters.
-Until then, the use of metoclopramide should typically be limited to the management of severe nausea and vomiting in the last trimester and to decrease gastric emptying time in the prevention of Mendelson's syndrome during labor and delivery.
-Data collected by five teratogenic information centers on women (n=126) that had taken metoclopramide (range, 10 to 40 mg) for nausea and vomiting during the first trimester of pregnancy (range duration of therapy, 1 to 35 days) suggests that the administration of metoclopramide during the first trimester of pregnancy is probably not associated with an increased risk of fetal malformations, decreased birth weight, or spontaneous abortions.
+Until then, the use of metoclopramide should typically be limited to the management of severe nausea and vomiting in the last trimester and to decrease gastric emptying time in the prevention of Mendelson's syndrome during labor and delivery. -Data collected by 5 teratogenic information centers on women (n=126) that had taken metoclopramide (range, 10 to 40 mg) for nausea and vomiting during the first trimester of pregnancy (range duration of therapy, 1 to 35 days) suggests that the administration of metoclopramide during the first trimester of pregnancy is probably not associated with an increased risk of fetal malformations, decreased birth weight, or spontaneous abortions.
+AU TGA pregnancy category A: Drugs which have been taken by a large number of pregnant women and women of childbearing age without any proven increase in the frequency of malformations or other direct or indirect harmful effects on the fetus having been observed.
+US FDA pregnancy category B: Animal reproduction studies have failed to demonstrate a risk to the fetus and there are no adequate and well-controlled studies in pregnant women.

 Metoclopramide Breastfeeding Warnings

-Metoclopramide is excreted into human milk.
-The American Academy of Pediatrics considers metoclopramide use during lactation to be of concern, citing the potent nervous system effects of the drug.
-The manufacturer recommends caution.
+AU: Safety has not been established.
+UK: Not recommended.
+US: Caution is recommended.
+The American Academy of Pediatrics considers using this drug during lactation to be of concern, citing the potent nervous system effects of the drug.
+Excreted into human milk: Yes Comments: -The effects in the nursing infant are unknown.

 Disclaimer: Every effort has been made to ensure that the information provided by Cerner Multum, Wolters Kluwer Health and Drugs.com is accurate, up-to-date and complete, but no guarantee is made to that effect.
 In addition, the drug information contained herein may be time sensitive and should not be utilized as a reference resource beyond the date hereof.
 This material does not endorse drugs, diagnose patients, or recommend therapy.
 This drug information is a reference resource designed as supplement to, and not a substitute for, the expertise, skill , knowledge, and judgement of healthcare practitioners in patient care.
 The absence of a warning for a given drug or combination thereof in no way should be construed to indicate that the drug or combination is safe, effective, or appropriate for any given patient.
 Multum Information Services, Inc. does not assume any responsibility for any aspect of healthcare administered with the aid of information Multum provides.
 Copyright 2000-2008 Multum Information Services, Inc. The information contained herein is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
 If you have questions about the drugs you are taking, check with your doctor, nurse, or pharmacist.